Syllabus#

 • be familiar with a modern and open-source programming language (Python) and its use for scientific applications

-• be able to program in a structured, extendable and reproducible manner
+• be able to program in a structured, extendable, and reproducible manner

-• be able to read and write python programs of intermediate complexity, as well as python packages
+• be able to read and write Python programs of intermediate complexity, as well as Python packages

 • understand how numbers are handled by computers and be aware of numerical accuracy errors